ros-navigation/navigation2/doc/continuous_integration/dockerfile.md

 ## Global Arguments

 The Dockerfile first declares a number of optional `ARG` values and respective defaults to specify the parent image to build `FROM` and workspace paths.
 Here the Dockerfiles assume all workspaces are nested within the `/opt` directory.
 These `ARG`s can be accessed similarly to `ENV`s, but must be declared in a stage's scope before they can be used, and unlike `ENV` only exist at build time of that stage and do not persist in the resulting image.
+Despite this scope behavior, we can keep the Dockerfile DRY by specifying default values of `ARG`s only where the are first declared.
 For multi-stage builds, the last stage is what is tagged as the final image.
 More info on multi-stage builds can be found here:

 * [Use multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build)
   * Optimize while keeping Dockerfiles readable and maintainable